nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 ## python

 Python was created in the late 1980s with the goal of being a simple, easy to read and easy to learn programming language.
 Rather than building all of its functionality into its core, Python was designed to be highly extensible via modules.
-This makes it very flaxible and popular.
+This makes it very flexible and popular.
 A lot of programs and tools are written in python nowadays.

 ## A word on python versions

 In October 2000 python 2.0 was released and it quickly started to become a success.
 Minor revisions (2.1, 2.2, ... up until 2.7) followed, but in December 2008 python 3.0 was released.

-While python 3.0 (or python3 for short) follows the same priciples, it introduced changes to the language which make it incompatible with python2.
+While python 3.0 (or python3 for short) follows the same principles, it introduced changes to the language which make it incompatible with python2.
 In 2020 version 2.7 and thus the last one within the 2.x range was declared end-of-life.
 Most operating systems now no longer ship python2 and default to python3.

 However, it might be that the `python` still refers to version 2.7 on your system.
 If you use Ubuntu, you should be fine however.